<br>Starter Groups

 Starter Groups

-Starter Groups are a three-week experience from Sunday, April 27-May 11, where you will get to connect with others longing for community and form a Community Group together that launches after the 3rd week!
+Starter Groups are a three-week experience, on Sunday mornings, where you will get to connect with others longing for community and form a Community Group together that launches after the 3rd week!
 In addition to that, we will share helpful information about the vision and structure of our groups to help you determine if this is the best next step for you.

 Community Groups